-Fifteen years ago today, the world lost one of its favorite singing cowboys.
-Read about Roy Rogers in this story from July 2012.
+Fifteen years ago today, the world lost one of its favorite singing cowboys: Roy Rogers.

 When Roy Rogers began his career as a singer and actor in the 1930s, the golden era of the real-life cowboy was coming to an end.
 But on stage and screen, the cowboy was achieving new fame – and Roy Rogers became one of the most famous of them all.

 Though Rogers was born in Cincinnati, he discovered the Wild West when he moved to California in his teens.
 He also discovered his calling there, while working as a fruit picker during the Great Depression and living in a campsite along with other temporary workers.
 Times were hard and the work was cruel, but Rogers discovered that everyone's spirits were raised when he played his guitar and sang in the evening as everyone sat around the campfire.
 He was inspired by the response and decided to pursue his fortune in music.

 It's not a common career trajectory – from migrant fruit-picking to hit single in just four years – but it happened to Rogers.
 The band he became a part of, the Sons of the Pioneers, captured the attention of a public that was just beginning to immortalize the mythical cowboy in music and movies.
 Their early song, "Tumbling Tumbleweeds," hit it big – and helped Rogers break into the movie biz.